 Client experience.
 You many want to ask how many previous clients the coach has worked with, review clients successes, stories and testimonials, and ask for references.
 A good rule of thumb is 100 hours (75 paid) of coaching experience with at least eight clients.

 A good fit.
 There are so many different types of coaches out there today, you want to find one that fits with your personality.
 Generally coaches tend to be naturally warm, caring, empathetic, genuine, honest and real.

 A non-expert attitude.
 A good coach let’s go of the need to be the expert and meets you where you are.
 They believe you are the only expert of your life.
 While the coach provides structure and guidance, things like the road map, accountabilities, and action plans are co-created together.
 It’s not about the coaches agenda.
 It’s about being a guide on the side, a trusted ally and an advocate to help you reach your health and wellness goals.

 I truly hope this has helped shed some light on this innovative, exciting, rewarding helping profession.
-I do this work because I’m passionate about my health, your health, and my community’s health.
-Being able to make a difference, inspire healthy change, and help people live their best lives is the absolute best job in the world.
-You can read more about my credentials and background here.
+I do this work because I’m passionate about my health, your health and my community’s health.
+Being able to make a difference, inspire healthy change and help people live their lives with energy and vitality is why I do this work.

 If you’d like to learn more about how we could work together, I’d be happy to jump on a call and chat.
 Book a free discovery call with me here.